 Blackout blinds help you to sleep by blocking out the light signalling to your body that it’s time to rest.
 They’re particularly helpful for people who struggle to get off to sleep when it’s light, shift workers, people with irregular sleep schedules, parents of young children and children themselves.
 They can however make it harder to wake up naturally by keeping the room dark in the morning, so consider using a sunrise alarm clock for a gentler wake-up call.

 No, you cannot see through blackout blinds from outside either during the day or at night, as the fabric is completely opaque.
-They’re designed to provide privacy as well as block out external light.
+They’re designed to provide privacy as well as block out external light, which also means they prevent shadows from being visible.
 The only time it may be possible to see inside is if they don’t fit the window properly and have gaps at the sides.
 This is more likely with ready-made blinds that haven’t been trimmed to the correct size.
-Made-to-measure blackout blinds are made to precisely fit the window, so there will be no gaps.
+Made to measure blackout blinds are made to precisely fit the window, so there will be no gaps.

 Their lifespan will vary greatly depending on the materials used, usage, and overall quality.
 High-quality, made-to-measure blackout blinds typically last about 12-15 years, whereas lower-quality readymade ones may only last up to 5 years.
 Regular cleaning, maintenance and proper care will help extend their life.